-If it were not for some intriguing local history, the area around Lok Fu (樂富) MTR station would be a pretty unremarkable as for the most part it’s made up of generic public housing estates.
+If it were not for some intriguing local history, the area around Lok Fu (樂富) MTR station would be pretty unremarkable as for the most part it’s made up of generic public housing estates.
 Part of the district was home to the infamous Kowloon Walled City (九龍城寨), which is today Kowloon Walled City Park.
 The former Kai Tak International Airport was also located in the district and the area is still in a state of transition.

 Along one side of Carpenter Road are many side streets packed with small restaurants, many serving Southeast Asian food.
-Old streets with huge signs hanging the road like this are gradually disappearing in Hong Kong so I often feel compelled to document them before they’re gone forever.
+Old streets with huge signs hanging over the road like this are gradually disappearing in Hong Kong so I often feel compelled to document them before they’re gone forever.
 The ones with the square hand-painted boards seem to be the oldest.

 Near the south entrance to Kowloon Walled City Park lie the few remnants of the City’s original South Gate and its entrance plaques which were discovered after the renegade settlement was demolished in 1993 (check out my previous article for the history).

 Although the traditional Chinese-style park is very pleasant, it’s a pity so little of the original structure remains.
-At its center is a fully restored Yamen (a local bureaucrat’s, or mandarin’s, office) which contains a permanent exhibition about the old walled city.
+At its centre is a fully restored Yamen (a local bureaucrat’s, or mandarin’s, office) which contains a permanent exhibition about the old walled city.

 A lion dance at Chinese New Year in Kowloon City Plaza.